Duxah/FreePCB-2/sm_clearance.md

-# How to set clwarance for solder mask?
+# How to set clearance for solder mask?

 # [Return](How_to.md)